Grow Your Business in 2017 by Improving Customer Satisfaction with Great Customer Service.

 Your touchpoints map should also be included in your customer service plan.
 A visualization of each customer touchpoint and how each department, position, and/or person on your team impacts that touchpoint is a great way to keep each of your employees and managers focused on their impact.
 It also allows members of your team to think of new ways that they can improve your customer touchpoints.

 Include communication expectations in your customer service plan.
-How do you want your employees referring to your customers?
+How do you want your employees to refer to your customers?
 How do you want them to answer the phone and complete a customer phone call?
 Perhaps you need to make it standard for each call to end with, “Is there anything else I can help you with today?” or something similar.
 How should your social media manager respond to complaints across social channels?
 What is the maximum response time to online complaints and kudos?
 Include all of these standards of practice in your customer service plan so that everyone on your team is crystal clear as to how they should be representing your brand across all channels.

 Of course, any customer service plan must include a plan for working with dissatisfied customers.
 Think about dissatisfied customer issues as falling into two categories: predictable problems and unpredictable problems.
 How are your employees empowered to deal with both of these types of problems?
 Come up with protocols for each predictable problem, based on what you can realistically do and what you know about your customer expectations.